waynegramlich/Fab/docs/FabNodes.md

   A tuple tree, where the leaf values are bool, int, float, or str values.

 Returns:
-* (Path): The full path to the .step file to be read/written.
+* (PathFile): The full path to the .step file to be read/written.

 ### <a name="fabnodes----flush-inactives"></a>5.3 `Fab_Steps.`flush_inactives():